NLA-Austin Dungeon Monitor Training Manual

 - Ten Tips for Novice Dungeon Monitors by Jay Wiseman

 - The Black Rose DM Guide by Chris M.

 - Comprehensive Dungeon Monitors Guide (2003) by Sir Bamm! and His! t

 - NLA-Austin Dungeon Monitor Training Manual

 - The Health & Safety section of this site: More articles on and resources for general BDSM safety, medical advise, emotional health & psychological issues, sexually transmitted infections including hepatitis, support groups, medical sites on the internet, and finding a doctor

-- The Community Service section of the this site: More articles on "throwing dungeon parties."
+- The Civics section of the this site: More articles on "throwing dungeon parties."